mekanism/Mekanism/README.md

 After using Mekanism for a while, players can obtain a near-indestructible suit of Refined Obsidian Armor, receive five ingots for each ore mined, fly with hydrogen-powered jetpacks, and have cute robotic friends following them around while they mine. :)

+# Alpha Status #

+Mekanism for 1.20 is currently in an alpha state.
+There may be crashes or game-breaking bugs, as well as, the potential for us making breaking changes where APIs may change slightly or how data is saved to the world changes.
+For this reason we do not recommend including Mekanism in any "large" packs that players may expect things to work properly/upgrade safely from one version to the next.

 # Discord #